Over 30 of the Best Cozumel Restaurants in 2023

 There are so many great choices.
 For one, read our related post on our favorite coffee bars in town – many of those have delicious sweet treats that go perfectly with coffee.

-And my next favorite – always – is ice cream.
+And my next favorite – always – is ice cream and gelato.

 Another of those only-in-Cozumel experiences the island is known for can be found handmade and hand-delivered by the man we affectionately call the Churro Man, Javier.